UNSW-ZZSC9020/GitHub/README.md

 1. Make your new branch with `git checkout -b first_new_branch`
 2. List your branches to see that you have indeed swapped (use the above commands)
 3. Open the HelloWorld.md file and add some more text
-4. Try to push your changes to the server using the commands you learnt (git add, commit and push) in the Section "Make your first commit"
+4. Try to push your changes to the server using the commands you learnt (git add, commit and push) in the Section “Make your first commit”
 5. The above step should have given you the following error:

 `fatal: The current branch first_new_branch has no upstream branch.`